diegolopezronda/dilopez-devops/README.md

 * `./install.sh`
 * You will need to choose your bridged network interface for each virtual machine
   * Please ensure the both interfaces are the same.
-* Check the status of each virtual machine:
+* After the installation is finished, your should be able to access to the virtual machines:
   * Enter the virtual machine folder via terminal
   * run `vagrant ssh`

 #### Notes #####
 * You will need to choose your bridged network interface for both virtual machines.